EUROPEAN SYSTEMS

 PORTUGAL

 For years before I ventured here I read about the famous Graca Circle tram route with all its twists, turns and gradients.
 By 1984 however changes to service patterns meant that the route was not frequently operated as a whole, though one could go round the complete thing with a change or two.
-This is a well photographed location and it is interesting to see over the years in all the views captured the gradual growth of the tree above the tram.
+This is Sao Tome, a well photographed location, and it is interesting to see over the years in nearly a century of views captured here the gradual growth of the tree above the tram.
 This was, as far as I can recall, the only occasion when I lumbered about with three cameras around my neck!.
 No cine (unfortunately) but I got a good record in colour and monochrome print and colour transparency.

 Here's a good selection of other views from that visit....................